 Abundance and distribution: Circumtropical.
 Recorded in the Western Atlantic as far North as Massachusetts.

 Behavior: Moves into shallow water to hunt at night.
 Cruises all water environments.
 Responsible for many attacks on Surfers in Hawaii.
 Has a highly eclectic diet.
-Stomach contents have been shown to include all manner of inorganic objects.
+Stomach contents of tiger sharks have been shown to include all manner of inorganic objects.
 A voracious predator and scavenger.
 Known to congregate to feed on Albatrosses in Hawaii.

 Observations: In a baited situation medium sized tiger sharks were observed to hang back from the bait when comparibly sized Great hammerhead sharks were present and feeding.
 Read the trip report Hammers and Tigers in the Bahamas.